How To Invest 1 Million Dollars

 Low-Cost Funds

-Additionally, you should also think about investing in low-cost funds, such as low-cost index funds and ETFs.
-These funds have lower fees compared to actively managed funds, which can eat into your investment returns over the long run.
+You should also consider investing in low-cost funds, such as index funds and ETFs.
+These funds have lower fees than actively managed funds, which can eat into your investment returns over the long run.
 You can benefit from the growth potential of the stock market without paying high fees through low-cost funds investment.

 Different Asset Classes